dvaud/YoutubeTranscriptCopy/README.md

 I got tired of this, so I collaborated with Claude and made this little extension.
 I would have tried doing it myself, unfortunatly I don't know any JS 😛

 After you download this you have to go into Manage Chrome extensions, check developper mode and load in the package.
 It should work after that.

+oh, and the icons look ugly and mostly don't work right, but I don't care enough to fix it.
+Sorry!